 JOE WILKENS UND DIE ROCKIES, Hula Baby, 1958Posted: September 5, 2012

 Quelle was widely known as Germany´s most successful mail order company but until the 1980s they were also one of the five biggest chains of department stores.
 Established in 1927 the company declared bankruptcy in 2009 and the rights to the name were bought up by Otto, formerly their biggest rival in the mail order business.
-In the 1950s Quelle tried to grab a slice of the booming record market with their own short lived Quellux label, of course in true budget style issuing cheap flexible records.
+In the 1950s Quelle tried to grab a slice of the booming record market with their own short lived Quellux label.
 Quellux records were sold solely in their own Quelle department stores.

 Hula Baby is a German version, first recorded by Peter Kraus in 1958, of Buddy Knox´ hit record Hula Love, that was likewise a version of Hawaiian Song, written and recorded by Leadbelly in 1948.